HuiWangAtTjnu/SSpa/README.md

-This step will create 80 folders.
-Taking the 'sspa' method as an example, it will create 16 folders (as shown in the figure below).<br>
+This step will create 80 folders (5 methods, with 16 folders created for each method).
+Taking the 'sspa' method as an example, as shown in the figure below.<br>
 ![image](https://github.com/HuiWangAtTjnu/SSpa/blob/main/pics/pic1.png)<br>

 " the method `sspa` as an example.
 The questions generated using the `sspa` method are stored in the folder `experiments/results/sspa`.<br>